-Mr. LIU Sai Fei (劉賽飛), aged 55, has joined our Group since 2003, was appointed as our executive director since February 1, 2010 and has been re-designated as our non-executive director since January 9, 2015.
-He is also currently the president of Shanghai Shimao.
+Mr. LIU Sai Fei (劉賽飛), aged 56, has joined our Group since 2003, was appointed an executive director of our Company since February 1, 2010 and has been re-designated as a non-executive director of our Company since January 9, 2015.
+He is also a director and the president of Shanghai Shimao.
 Mr. Liu obtained a master's degree in project management from the University of Western Sydney, Australia in 2000.
-Mr. Liu has over 32 years' experience in architectural design and project management.
+Mr. Liu has over 33 years' experience in architectural design and project management.
 Prior to joining our Group, he worked for CRG Contractors Dte from 1998 to 2001.
-From 2001 and 2003, he worked for Shanghai Merry Land Co.
-Ltd. as project manager.
+From 2001 to 2003, he worked for Shanghai Merry Land Co., Ltd. as project manager.